The Veblen Effect: A Memoir

 In 2016, my hometown was voted (by some off the wall travel website) #7 on their top 10 list of small South Dakota towns no one would want to live.
 Largely, I agreed with them.
 But then I got to thinking why.
 I hadn't always wanted to leave Veblen.
 What was it that made me want to?
 What is it that made this town, and the rest on the list, so unlivable?

-Five Star Dairy, a branch of Prairie Ridge Dairies, opened its first barn just west of Veblen in 2005.
+Multi-Community Cooperative Dairy (MCC) opened its first barn just west of Veblen in 2005.
 Relatively soon after opening, they built an even larger facility on the opposite end of town, boosted by the good press given to their first of its kind Low Profile Cross Ventilated barns.
 In a constant stream since opening, busloads of executives from dairy operations around the world came to tour this little piece of history in the middle of nowhere, South Dakota.

 In order to operate, the dairies hired hundreds of immigrant workers.
 In rural America, many saw the dairies as the ultimate reason for Veblen's status shifting from quant small town to notorious ghost town.
 People pin years of scandal on the dairies, and the families associated with them.